-Tim Newman grew up in Rockland County, NY.
-As a young man, he explored many musical styles and genres.
-Newman was in residence for two years in symphony orchestras in South America, then later freelanced in New York City, performing salsa, Haitian compas and folk music, brass chamber music, orchestral music, jazz, Broadway show music, and alternative rock.
-He started his B. M. degree at the Manhattan School of Music, continued at Rutgers University, and finished it at William Paterson College.
-Newman began composing and continued his schooling with a M.M. from the Manhattan School of Music and a Ph.D. from New York University.
-Now an Associate Professor at his alma mater, William Paterson University, he teaches a variety of classes to both undergraduate and graduate students in jazz history, research and writing in jazz, analysis, jazz performance, and jazz trombone.
+Tim Newman has explored many musical styles and genres.
+He was in residence for two years in symphony orchestras in South America, and has freelanced in the New York metropolitan area, performing salsa, Haitian compas and folk music, brass chamber music, orchestral music, jazz, Broadway show music, and alternative rock.
+He has a B. M. degree from William Paterson College, an M.M. from the Manhattan School of Music and a Ph.D. from New York University.
+Now a Professor he teaches a variety of classes to both undergraduate and graduate students in jazz history, research and writing in jazz, analysis, jazz performance, and jazz trombone.

-Jazz performance, jazz history, jazz scholarship, music composition
+Jazz performance, jazz history, jazz scholarship, music composition, trombone performance

 PhD Music Composition, New York University New York, NY

 MM Bass Trombone, Manhattan School of Music New York, NY

 BM Jazz Studies, William Paterson College Wayne, NJ

 Jazz History and Analysis, Understanding Jazz, Applied jazz trombone, Transcription and Analysis, Topics in Jazz History, Graduate Seminar, Pedagogy of Jazz